sohonetlabs/cise-elk/README.md

 The `sources` directory contains subdirectories for the data sources we collect: `syslog`, `dns` and `sflow`.
 Each source includes logstash configs named `index.conf`, `filter.conf` and `output.conf` and optionally a `patterns` directory containing logstash grok patterns.

-Also included for each source is `index-template.json`, an index template for elasticsearch that contains the type mappings for the source, and `kibana-dashboards.json` with all the kibana searches, visualisations and dashboards for the source.
+Also included for each source is:

+  - `index-template.json`, an index template for elasticsearch that contains the type mappings for the source
+  - one or more of `kibana-dashboards.json` or `kibana-dashboards-<type>.json` with all the kibana searches, visualisations and dashboards for the source

+Some sources also include elastalert rule configs, named `<source>-<rule_name>.yaml`

 The `collectors` directory contains configurations on how to configure collection agents to send data to the CISE-ELK stack.